OFI Crete F.C.: A Period of Transition and Resilience (2000–2009)

 The early 21st century was a time of transition for OFI, as the club navigated a series of challenges while maintaining its position in the Greek Super League.
 The retirement of key players such as Nioplias and Machlas led to a period of rebuilding, with the team making adjustments to its roster and management.
 Although 2001 proved to be a difficult year, with OFI fighting to remain in the 1st League, the following seasons saw gradual improvement, as the club managed to secure safety from relegation with increasing consistency.

 President Fanouris Vatsinas appointed German Reiner Maurer as coach in the summer of 2006.
 Maurer revitalized the team's style of play, and for the first time since the Gerards era, OFI was in contention for a European spot.
 The club even participated in the Intertoto Cup in the summer of 2007.
 Although they did not advance far, this marked an important achievement for the club.
-However, the 2007–08 season proved to be another test, and after a difficult campaign, Maurer was replaced by Giorgos Paraschos, and later by Czech coach František Straka.
+However, the 2007–08 season proved to be another test, and after a difficult campaign, Maurer was replaced by Georgios Paraschos, and later by Czech coach František Straka.

 In 2009, OFI faced further challenges, including leadership changes and financial difficulties.
 The fans called for President Vatsinas to step down, and former player Machlas expressed his interest in purchasing the club, offering significant financial support.
 Despite efforts to turn the season around, Straka was dismissed, and Ioannis Matzourakis was brought in.
 However, OFI was ultimately relegated to the second division after finishing 16th in the 2008–09 season.

 Despite these setbacks, OFI has shown resilience.
 Following the season, some senior players filed claims over unpaid wages, leading to their departure, but the club remained determined to rebuild and return to its former standing.